 Statistical analysis of the data was performed using Graph-Pad Prism software (Graph Pad Software, San Diego, California, USA).
 Comparison of survival curves was performed by log-rank (Mantel-Cox) test followed by Gehan-Breslow-Wilcoxon test.
-Statistical comparison of other results was made by Student's t-test, Wilcoxon's signed-rank test for unpaired data or one-way

-ANOVA when appropriate.
-Values are expressed as mean \pm S.E.M. and n represents the number of animals. p<0.05 was considered statistically significant.
+Statistical comparison of other results was made by Student's t-test, Wilcoxon's signed-rank test for unpaired data or one-way ANOVA when appropriate.
+Values are expressed as mean \pm S.E.M. and n represents the number of animals.
+A p value less than 0.05 was considered statistically significant.